 When we eat fat and to a lesser extent protein, we stop ghrelin (hunger), and trigger satiety hormones, most notably something called cholecystokinin (CCK) before our stomachs get so full that they stretch.
 CCK slows our stomach from emptying and keeps us feeling full sooner and longer.
 So our stomachs shrink over time and we feel full with much lower volumes of food, which is a good thing.
 This is one way we can train our bodies to eat less by eating higher calorie and higher fat foods.
 I know it’s counter intuitive, but the obvious and intuitive choice of cutting calories and reducing fat has been one of the greatest public health failures of the past 100 years and one of the food industry’s greatest victories, so let’s try something else.

 3. Biochemistry I took biology at the University of Washington, biochemistry from Cal Berkeley*, and also in medical school at Florida State University.
 No big deal.
 I was forced to learn countless metabolic pathways and at one point, I was able to regurgitate them by memory.
-I can tell you that not once in any of my biology, chemistry, organic chemistry, physiology, or biochemistry classes was the term “calorie” ever referenced or found on any metabolic pathway.
+I can tell you that not once in any of my biology, chemistry, organic chemistry, physiology, or biochemistry classes was the term “calorie” ever referenced or found on any metabolic pathway(see below).
 This is because calories are units of heat in physics, not biochemistry and our metabolism is way more complicated than what nutritionists tell us (3500 calories = 1 pound of fat).
 I truly wish it was that simple, but it’s painfully more complicated than that.
+I admit that in general, people who consume way too many calories, generally gain weight, but that weight gain is usually in the presence of high carb consumption which drives insulin up.
+So the cure for obesity isn’t less calories, it’s better healthier food.
 For instance, if we were all to drink 29 tablespoons of olive oil today, which equals around 3500 calories, would we all gain a pound of fat on our bodies tomorrow, like we are supposed to by that silly math equation?
 Of course we wouldn’t.
 This point and many others makes counting calories a moo point.
 It’s what a cow thinks.
 It’s moo.

-And while your milkshake may bring all the boys to the yard, differences in gut microbiome, genetics, cortisol (stress), age, insulin sensitivity, the rate of digestion (AKA gastric emptying time), intestinal absorption, drugs, sleep (more to come on this soon), meal timing, testosterone, estrogen, exercise patterns, basal metabolic rate (calories you burn through living) and the macronutrient makeup (fats, protein, or carbs) of your meal all play a role in how your food is digested and metabolized into energy, turned into muscle, and/or packed onto your lovely lady lumps.
+And while your milkshake may bring all the boys to the yard differences in gut microbiome, genetics, cortisol (stress), age, insulin sensitivity, the rate of digestion (AKA gastric emptying time), intestinal absorption, drugs, sleep (more to come on this soon), meal timing, white and brown fat distribution, glycogen levels, testosterone, estrogen, exercise patterns, basal metabolic rate (calories you burn through living) and the macronutrient makeup (fats, protein, or carbs) of your meal all play a role in how your food is digested and metabolized into energy, turned into muscle, and/or packed onto your lovely lady lumps.

 1. The Biggest Loser and other examples of calorie counting failures.
 We have many large scientific studies that have tried to show the benefit of eating a low calorie and low fat diet, all of which have failed in the long run.
 Even ethically questionable starvation studies from the 1940’s show that extremely low calorie diets cause our metabolism to dramatically slow over time which leads to weight regain.
 The best and largest study to date was the women’s health initiative that involved 48,000 women over 8 years.
 Half of the participants engaged in frequent health counseling, dietary fat reduction, calorie cutting, and exercise.
 The other half (the control group) continued eating their regular (unhealthy) diet and not exercising.
-After 6 months, the lowfat/exercise group looked good and had lost significantly more weight than the couch potatoes in the control group, but after 8 years of dieting and exercising and going to what I assume were terribly boring counseling sessions with dieticians, both groups gained the exact same amount of weight, and had the same health outcomes (heart attacks, strokes etc).
-Unfortunately, the low calorie/low fat group reported higher levels of frustration and shame regarding the weight gain.
-They blamed themselves, but it wasn’t their fault.
-It was the fault of the well meaning but ignorant people who told them to eat that way in the first place.
+After 8 years of dieting and exercising and going to what I assume were terribly boring counseling sessions with dieticians, both groups gained the exact same amount of weight, and had the same health outcomes (heart attacks, strokes etc).
 This and many other studies hoped to show the benefit of a low calorie diet and exercise, but failed to show any long term benefit.
-Please don’t take this as a reason to stop exercising, btw.
+Please don’t take this as a reason to stop exercising, by the way.

 A more public example of this is the show the Biggest Loser.
 But Jimmy, I loved that show and people lose a shit-ton of weight on their low calorie/ low fat diet.
 Yeah, I loved that show too, but the contestants start out morbidly obese, workout 23 and a half hours per day, take stimulants that Jillian and Bob hand out like sugar free Extra gum and Jenny-O turkey (this reference doesn’t make sense if you don’t watch the show.)
 What’s worse is that a recent follow up study conducted six years after the show had finished, revealed that nearly all of the contestants regained most, if not all of the weight.
 This isn’t because these people fell off the diet wagon or lack of will power, but instead the study shows how this type of weight loss slowed their metabolism down to such a degree that regaining the weight was a forgone conclusion.
 Countless other lowfat diet studies show the same thing, including The Women’s Health Initiative Study mentioned above.